deadlysyntax/the-gatherer/README.md

 end
 ```

-Commands are handled by a gem called Trollop http://manageiq.github.io/trollop/
+Commands are handled by a gem called Trollop

 *IMPORTANT!*
-* Do not modify the existing Trollop configuration and READ THE DOCUMENTATION BEORE MODIFYING
+* Do not modify the existing Trollop configuration
+* Read the Trollop documentation at http://manageiq.github.io/trollop/
 * Put your own configuration in the specified places - see below.
 * Always run tests `rspec spec` after modifying this
 * TODO - move this functionality into an setup where they don't have to touch commandify.rb